Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Related Literature

 Capturing information about rider routes into transit network design is a critical component of ensuring accessible public transit systems \citep{Schobel2012}. \citet{Guan2006} model a joint line planning and passenger assignment problem as a single-level mixed integer program, where riders select their routes during network design and the route durations are part of the objective function along with the costs of the transit network. \citet{Borndorfer2007} study this line planning problem under these two competing objectives by utilizing a column-generation approach as its solution methodology. \citet{Schobel2006} consider identifying the routes that minimize the overall travel time of the riders under a budget constraint on the transit network design.

 Another relevant line of research involving transit network design problems focuses on maximizing population coverage by examining population in the neighborhood of the potential stations \citep{Changshan2005, Matisziw2006, Curtin2011}.
-In these settings, travel costs can be jointly optimized with the maximization of ridership capture \citep{Jarpa2013}. \citet{Marin2009} integrate user behavior into this planning problem by representing the choices of the riders according to the network design and the cost of the resulting trip in comparison to their current mode of travel. \citet{Laporte2011} extend this problem under the possibility of arc failure; they aim at providing routes faster than other modes for a high proportion of the trips under a budget constraint.
-In these approaches, user choices are associated with the costs of the trips to represent their mode switching behavior \citep{Correa2011}.
+In these settings, travel costs can be jointly optimized with the maximization of ridership capture \citep{Jarpa2013}. \citet{Marin2009} integrate user behavior into this planning problem by representing the choices of the riders according to the network design and the cost of the resulting trip in comparison to their current mode of travel, and \citet{Marin2009_UrbanRapidTransit} provide an algorithm based on Benders decomposition for its solution. \citet{Laporte2011} extend this problem under the possibility of arc failure; they aim at providing routes faster than other modes for a high proportion of the trips under a budget constraint. \citet{Archilla2013_HeuristicMaxCovering} study a similar problem and propose a heuristic approach as its solution methodology. \citet{Bucarey2020} study this problem setting to enhance its formulation and further introduce a partial covering problem by enforcing a lower bound on the ridership amount while minimizing the network design cost.
+In these problems, user choices can be associated with the costs or the durations of the trips to represent their mode switching behavior.
 Due to the complexity in modeling and solving these problems with respect to the dual perspectives of transit agency and riders, these studies focus on single-level formulations.